 - Play Red Rover, Red Rover, but call it Pretty Pony, Pretty Pony instead and require the children to gallop to the other team instead of running.

 - If you have a basketball hoop, play a game of H-O-R-S-E.

 - Depending on the ages of the kids, you could have horse races where one child (the jockey) rides on the back of another child (the horse).
 Award blue ribbons for the winners.

 - Show the kids how to make their stick horses.

 - Too complicated for your age group?
 Make the stick horses yourself ahead of time and give them as favors or make cardboard stick horses by cutting out a horse head shape, giving each child a wooden dowel with a slit sawed into it, and setting out craft supplies such as glitter, felt markers, and crayons.
 Once they've decorated the cardboard horse heads, insert the horse's neck into the slit on the wooden dowel.
 If necessary, use a hot-glue gun to secure the heads in place.

 Of course, the classic activity at a horse-themed birthday party is to offer pony rides in your backyard.
 Hiring a service like that costs about $100 per hour, which might seem high but is comparable to renting out a bouncy castle or hosting a birthday bash at a professional party place.

-Can't afford it?
-Dress up dad in a horse costume and let him play the part of a pony--or bunking bronco, depending on how wild you want the rides to be.
+If you can't afford it, consider dressing up dad in a horse costume and let him play the part of a pony—or bucking bronco, depending on how wild you want the rides to be.